briandoconnor/ncpi-dataset-interop-survey/README.md

 ## Running

-To run the example:
+To run the environment in Docker:

 - `git clone https://github.com/briandoconnor/terra-dataset-size-survey.git`
 - `docker-compose up` or `docker-compose up -d` if you want to avoid console output

+At this point you now have a Docker container running that you can connect to and use for development, see below.

 ## Organization

 I've reorganized the services into the `services` directory and the `working` directory is mounted and shared across the docker containers when run.

-## Basic Python Script

-I have a basic script located in `working/scripts/basic_python_script/process.py` that shows how to use argparse and json, items that I routinely need to use in simple scripts.

 ## Python Version